 Air Con Filters

-I get it.
-Out of sight out of mind.
-But air con filters are dust magnets.
-They hide behind the air con cover in the split system unit and I can promise you I bet they are full of dust, because they are super busy stopping dust from blowing onto you.
-There are many concerns when these secret filters get too dirty, firstly it’s unhealthy for you and your family but it will also put a strain on the air Conditioning unit and could make it fail prematurely.
+Air con filters are dust magnets.
+They hide behind the air con cover in the split system unit and I can promise you I bet they are full of dust because they are super busy stopping dust from blowing onto you.
+There are many concerns when these secret filters get too dirty, firstly it’s unhealthy for you and your family.
+It will also put a strain on the air conditioning unit and could make it fail prematurely.
 The filters just pop out, super easily, wash them in the kitchen sink and pop back in when dry.
 While you are up there you will also notice around the filters, dust would have collected on the edges of the air conditioning unit too, so just give them a quick wipe out while you are there.

 So where do I mainly see mould ?
 Bathrooms & showers.
 These wet areas need to be ventilated all the time.
 Mould will appear, when it does you need to wipe it.
 But wipe it with what ?
 Well spray and wipe is not good enough as it does not kill the mould spores.
-Shelleys sell a product call Rapid Mould Killer which you can see here.
-I have seen black mould areas look like they have been re painted white once rubbed with this product.
+Shelleys sells a product called Rapid Mould Killer which you can see here.
+I have seen black mould areas look like they have been repainted white once rubbed with this product.
 Go for it I know you’ll love it.

 Pests & webs